-Based on Phase Two being a a full assessment of applications, OFTA estimates that Industry Representatives will take an average of 40 minutes to complete their assessment score and provide comments for each application.
+Based on Phase Two being a full assessment of applications, the Department estimates that Industry Representatives will take an average of 40 minutes to complete their assessment score and provide comments for each application.

-Industry Representatives will be paid a fee for the amount of applications reviewed in performing the Services equivalent to the member rate listed at Part 2.11 (1) of the Remuneration Tribunal (Remuneration and Allowances for Holders of Part-Time Public Office) Determination 2020.
-The daily rate is \$418 (plus GST, if applicable).
-A fee of \$41.80 (plus GST, if applicable) per application has been determined based on the daily fee of \$418 as follows (for the purpose of calculating fees, OFTA will calculate time spent undertaking reviews as hours worked consecutively):
+Industry Representatives will be paid a fee for the amount of applications reviewed in performing the Services equivalent to the member rate listed at Part 2.11 (1) of the Remuneration Tribunal (Remuneration and Allowances for Holders of Part-time Public Office) Determination 2022 which provides a daily rate is \$430 (plus GST, if applicable).
+A fee of \$43.00 (plus GST, if applicable) per application has been determined based on the daily fee of \$430 as follows (for the purpose of calculating fees, the Department will calculate time spent undertaking reviews as hours worked consecutively):

-- the daily rate is \$418 for 7 hours of work (7 hours = 420 minutes) - 420 minutes divided by 40 minutes (average time per application) = 10 applications per day - \$418 divided by 10 = \$41.80 per application (plus GST, if applicable).
+- the daily rate is \$430 for 7 hours of work (7 hours = 420 minutes) - 420 minutes divided by 40 minutes (average time per application) = 10 applications per day - \$430 divided by 10 = \$43.00 per application (plus GST, if applicable).